Skip to content

 What exactly does the answer depend on?
 What kind of context do we need to inform the right approach and the right action for your organization?

-- In addition to those contextual factors, we need data to make informed decisions about how we respond.
-We need actionable insights to inform our approach.
+3. In addition to those contextual factors, we need data to make informed decisions about how we respond.
+We need data that tells us what is specifically driving turnover, shaping hybrid work preferences, or affecting manager effectiveness in our organization.
 What is driving turnover for your employees during the “Great Resignation?
 How do they feel about returning to the office, working remotely, or adopting a hybrid approach as we think about what the ”New Normal” should look like for your unique organization?
-This data piece is so often missing — and not usually because we don’t have enough data — but because we don’t have the right data or aren’t using our data effectively.
+This data piece is so often missing, and not usually because we don’t have enough data, but because we don’t have the right data or aren’t using our data effectively.
+The fix starts with defining clear business objectives before designing any listening event, then directing analysis toward areas where actionable steps can be clearly defined.

-At Perceptyx, our recent State of Employee Listening report found that 94% of organizations have an employee listening program of some kind.
+Our State of Employee Listening research found that 94% of organizations have an employee listening program of some kind.
 Almost everyone is listening, and they are listening more than ever before.
 3 out of 4 organizations indicated they are listening more now than they were a year ago.

 What differentiates the 40% of organizations that indicated listening data was being used to inform decisions from those that indicated it wasn’t?